AashishStark/basic-angular-component/README.md

       * ng g c child2
   3. Create a service as:
       * ng g s serve1
-  4. Copy these codes into their respective files and finally run as"
+  4. Copy these codes into their respective files and finally run as:
       * ng serve
   5. Open browser and type as 'localhost:4200' and .............